 How do I plan an upgrade strategy for an Amazon EKS cluster?

-When I upgrade my Amazon Elastic Kubernetes Service (Amazon EKS) cluster, I want to make sure that I follow best practices.
+When I upgrade my Amazon Elastic Kubernetes Service (Amazon EKS) cluster, I want to follow best practices.

 Short description

+New Kubernetes versions can introduce significant changes to your Amazon EKS cluster.
+After you upgrade a cluster, you can't downgrade your cluster.
 When you upgrade to a newer Kubernetes version, you can migrate to new clusters instead of performing in-place cluster upgrades.
-In this case, cluster backup and restore tools like VMware’s Velero can help you migrate to a new cluster.
-For more information, see Velero on GitHub.
+If you choose to migrate to new clusters, then cluster backup and restore tools like VMware's Velero can help you migrate.
+For more information, see Velero on the GitHub website.

 To see current and past versions of Kubernetes that are available for Amazon EKS, see the Amazon EKS Kubernetes release calendar.